2029 FIFA Club World Cup: Potential bids

-Potential expansion
+Potential expansion and slot allocation

 In June 2025, it was reported that FIFA was to hold a consultation about expanding the Club World Cup to 48 teams, after clubs in Europe lobbied that they were financially missing out.
 After confirming the dates for the 2029 tournament in August 2025, FIFA had reportedly notified the six continental bodies that this edition was likely to feature more than the 32 clubs, and has also explored the possibility of changing the Club World Cup's frequency to biennial.
-There may also be changes to the general restriction of two clubs per country.

-Slot allocation

-The slot allocation for the 2029 tournament is expected to be the same one used in the 2025 tournament.
-UEFA was awarded the most slots with twelve, while CONMEBOL was given the second-most with six.
-The AFC, CAF, and CONCACAF were all given four slots, while the OFC and the host association were given one slot each.
-On March 14, 2023, the FIFA Council approved the key principles of the access list for the tournament.
-The principles are as follows, considering competitions completed during a four-year period from 2025 to 2028: